 - Highlight specific positions and milestones on that path

-- Identify any potential obstacles, such as skills gaps, and ways to overcome them, such as through training
+- Identify any potential obstacles, such as skills gaps, and ways to overcome them, such as through training and development

 The meeting should conclude with the selection of a date to check in with the employee on his or her progress toward promotion or other specific milestone.
 And because a professional’s career ladder can be quite dynamic, be sure to check in regularly with your staff members to gauge how their career goals may be evolving.